-1800 West Loop South Suite 1500 Houston, Texas 77027 (713) 961-4600 January [●], 2016

-Dear Fellow Stockholder:
+1800 West Loop South Suite 1500 Houston, Texas 77027 (713) 961-4600 Dear Fellow Stockholder:

-You are cordially invited to attend the Company's Annual Meeting of Stockholders to be held at 8:00 a.m., C.S.T., on Friday, March 4, 2016, at the Company's principal executive offices at 1800 West Loop South, Suite 1500, Houston, Texas.
+You are cordially invited to attend the Company's Annual Meeting of Stockholders to be held at 8:00 a.m., C.S.T., on Thursday, March 2, 2017, at the Company's principal executive offices at 1800 West Loop South, Suite 1500, Houston, Texas.

-This year you will be asked to vote in favor of the election of two directors, in favor of an advisory vote approving the Company's named executive officer compensation, in favor of certain proposed changes to the Company's certificate of incorporation, and in favor of a resolution ratifying the Company's appointment of its independent auditor for the 2016 fiscal year.
-These proposals are more fully explained in the attached proxy statement, which you are encouraged to read.
+This year you will be asked to vote in favor of the election of two directors, in favor of an advisory vote approving the Company's named executive officer compensation, in favor of our Amended and Restated Employee Stock Purchase Plan, and in favor of a resolution ratifying the Company's appointment of its independent auditor for the 2017 fiscal year.
+In addition, you will be asked to provide an advisory vote indicating whether you prefer that the Company seek shareholder advisory votes on executive compensation every one, two, or three years.
+These proposals are more fully explained in the attached Proxy Statement, which you are encouraged to read.

-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE IN FAVOR OF EACH PROPOSAL OUTLINED IN THE ATTACHED PROXY.
+THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE IN FAVOR OF EACH PROPOSAL OUTLINED IN THE ATTACHED PROXY, AND IN FAVOR OF A ONE-YEAR TIMELINE FOR COMPENSATION ADVISORY VOTES.
 THE BOARD FURTHER URGES YOU TO VOTE AT YOUR EARLIEST CONVENIENCE, WHETHER OR NOT YOU PLAN TO ATTEND THE ANNUAL MEETING.